-The typical program for a young student includes a thirty minute Individual Lesson with the parent in attendance, a Suzuki Group Class, and a Musicianship Class.
+The typical program for a young student includes a 30 minute Individual Lesson with the parent in attendance, a Suzuki Group Class, and a Musicianship Class.
 Parents of first-year students attend a weekly Parents Class as well.
-Older students take lessons of forty-five minutes to an hour in length and, as they advance, participate in Orchestra, Chamber Music, and Repertoire Class.
+Older students take lessons of 45 minutes to an hour in length and, as they advance, participate in Orchestra, Chamber Music, and Repertoire Class.

 Students play their shared repertoire in a motivating social environment that reinforces work done in lessons; they also hear pieces soon to be studied.
 Additionally, opportunities to play solos in class help students gain confidence as performers.
 Festivals throughout the year bring students of all levels and ages together.
 Suzuki Group Classes are organized according to instrument and level.

 |Early Book I||Monday||4:30-5:15 p.m.|